cdcasey/cdcasey-dev/content/2020/2020-08-10-images/index.md

 published: true
 tags: site info
 cover: ./liberty.jpg
+excerpt: Cover images (which I'll probably never use)
 ---

 I'm not posting about the `react-live` section because I don't think I'll ever actually use it.
 However, it looks like a very cool library, so I encourage you to read about it.